Custom Clearance of Imported Goods

 - Upon receipt of the examination report, the appraising officer assesses the bill of entry, indicating the valuation, final classification, and various duties.
 Therefore, the bill of entry goes to Assistant Commissioner for confirmation depending upon certain value limits and calculates the duty amount.

 Under the EDI Assessment of a bill of entry, the cargo declaration is transferred to the assessing officer and assessed by him.
-Apart from that, the EDI system supplies information for calculation of duty, and it automatically applies the relevant rate of exchange while calculating.
+Apart from that, the EDI system supplies information for the calculation of duty, and it automatically applies the relevant rate of exchange while calculating.

 Examination of goods